Randomization Inference: Theory and Applications: Correlation and Regression

 it is natural to base a test on the sample correlation $\hat \rho_n$ or the least squares estimator $\hat \beta_n$.
 If the $X_i$'s are independent of the $\epsilon_i$'s (and therefore independent of the $Y_i$'s under $H_0:\beta = 0$), then an exact permutation test can be performed by permuting the $X_i$'s.
 A permutation test may not be exact if the predictors and errors are uncorrelated (but dependent), however, following the previous results, studentizing the correlation coefficient leads to an asymptotically level $\alpha$ test.

+\cite{hartigan1970exact} applied sign changes to residuals under the assumption of symmetrically distributed errors; also see \cite{theil1950rank}, \cite{brown1951median} and \cite{daniels1954distribution}.
 Permutation tests have been considered in more complex regression problems.
 Of course, multiple regression can be considered, as well as sub-vector inference \citep{d2024robust} and accommodation of heteroskedasticity. \cite{freedman:lane:1980} permute residuals after model fitting.
 This approach need not provide error control, but \cite{diciccio2017robust} provide a modification that does.
 One may also base a randomization test based on sign changes of residuals (under symmetry of errors), which is closely related to wild bootstrap.
 An empirical investigation of such techniques, in the high-dimensional case, is given in \cite{hemerik2020robust}. \cite{lei2021assumption} propose a method for exact inference under exchangeable errors and give excellent review of related literature.
+For a nice review of subvector inference in regression based on randomization, see \cite{anderson2001permutation}, who review \cite{freedman:lane:1980}, \cite{ter1992permutation} and \cite{kennedy1996randomization}.
 See also \cite{guo2023invariance}, \cite{young2023consistency}, \cite{young2024asymptotically}, and \cite{pouliot2024exact} for several recent contributions to this subject.